AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Introduction

 This weak anatomical understanding in current medical MLLMs is likely due to their single-step visual grounding process.
 Specifically, these models must implicitly detect the correct anatomical objects within an image before performing the downstream task.
 This one-step process differs fundamentally from the workflow of radiologists, who iteratively identify, localize, and evaluate each anatomical structure before drawing diagnostic conclusions.
 To address this issue, we introduce \textit{AnatomiX}, an anatomy-aware grounded MLLM for chest X-Ray interpretation.
 AnatomiX uses a two stage process to first identify different thoracic anatomical objects (organs) before performing the task; thereby, showing a high anatomical understanding compared to existing CXR grounding MLLMs as shown in Fig. \ref{fig:fig_left_right}.
 Our proposed model significantly outperforms SOTA models on four grounding tasks and shows SOTA or on-par performance on report generation, VQA and image understanding tasks.
 Extensive experiments on a large collection of datasets show the high reasoning and anatomical understanding capabilities of AnatomiX.
 In summary, our work makes the following contributions:

-\begin{itemize} \item We introduce \textit{AnatomiX}, an anatomy-aware grounded multimodal large language model for chest X-Ray interpretation. \item AnatomiX achieves SOTA performance on a CXR related grounding task, while maintaining on-par or better performance on report-generation, VQA and image understanding tasks. \item We demonstrate the robustness of AnatomiX across different datasets and perform ablations to validate the contribution of each component. \end{itemize}
+\begin{itemize} \item We introduce \textit{AnatomiX}, an anatomy-aware grounded multimodal large language model for CXR interpretation. \item AnatomiX improves anatomical understanding by achieving SOTA performance on diverse grounding tasks, while maintaining on-par or better performance on report-generation, VQA and image understanding tasks. \item We demonstrate the robustness of AnatomiX across different datasets and challenging settings, and validate the contribution of each component in ablation experiments.